jasonp000/angry-umbrella/4-four-dirty-dishes/readme.md

   region     = var.region
 }
 ```
+This is called **interpolation** - we replace the hard coded values with the variable representation for these values.

 Now, run the `terraform plan` command, and notice that it is now asking you for values for the variables:
 ```